Funding Period: Up to 2 years

 Investigators from all disciplines –Pre-clinical, clinical and translational—are welcome to apply.
 Individuals from underrepresented groups, disadvantaged backgrounds and/or with disabilities are strongly encouraged to apply.

 KL2 awardees that hold a professional degree (MD, DOs, DMD, DNP, DVM, or DPT) are required to enroll in either the Advanced Certificate (if funded for 1 year) or the Master's in C/T Investigation program (if funded for 2 years).

-KL2 awardees that are enrolled in, or currently hold doctoral-level research degrees (PhD) are eligible to enroll in the fast track program for the Advanced Certificate or Master's Degree in C/T Investigation.
+KL2 Awardees that are enrolled in, or currently hold doctoral‐level research degrees (PhD) are required to complete a total of 9 credits during their appointment.
+Alternatively, K scholars are encouraged to enroll in the Advanced Certificate and/or Master’s Degree in C/T Investigation.